Log45/Log45/README.md

 Outside of that and multiple other projects I'm working on, I like to fence in my free time as well as play video games like Valorant, TFT, and Baldur's Gate 3, and I am beginning to build the habit of going to the gym to better my physical health.

 Programming Languages:
+- Intermediate/Advanced: Python
-- Proficient: Python, Java, LaTeX, C/C++, C#
+- Proficient: Java, C/C++, C#
-- Fundamentals: Typescript, Go, HTML, CSS, SQL, Assembly, Bash
+- Fundamentals: LaTeX, Typescript, Go, HTML, CSS, SQL, Assembly, Bash

 Frameworks/Libraries:
 - Proficient: PyTorch, Numpy, HuggingFace Transformers, Tkinter, Supervision, Ultralytics, OpenAI